GLOSSARY

 • Quality of power supply and filtering

-THD is influenced by the shape and size of the voltage applied to the system.
-A constant and clean voltage signal contributes significantly to minimizing distortion.
+THD is also influenced by the shape and stability of the applied voltage.
+A constant and clean signal makes a significant contribution to reducing unwanted distortion.

-Among other things, balanced signal paths, active filters, linear amplifiers and negative feedback are used to reduce THD.
-The use of high-quality components also helps to reduce distortion to a minimum.
+Symmetrical signal paths, active filters, linear amplifiers and negative feedback are used to reduce THD.
+Careful layout planning, a clean power supply and high-quality components can also help to improve the signal quality.

 Typical values and applications

-Depending on the area of application, different THD guide values are considered acceptable:
+Depending on the area of application, different guide values are considered acceptable.
+These limit values depend heavily on how sensitive a system is to additional frequency components.

 Application Typical THD value